 Challenges of building a Sales Funnel

 Sales funnel is a complex construct.
 However, when it comes to implementation it gets even more complex.
 In fact, people who have built many sales funnels, state that every single one of them is unique.
-It should be built in accordance with your company, your product, your market, your buyers.
+It should be built in accordance with your company, product, market and buyers.

 Here are some challenges companies might face: